nhsx/nhsx-internship-projects/index.md

 # Current projects available as internships

-Below is a list of projects which are continually being added to.
+Below is a list of internship projects which are continually being added to.
 We welcome project proposals from both prospective students and interested organisations.
 Please contact [analytics-unit@nhsx.nhs.uk](analytics-unit@nhsx.nhs.uk) with any queries.

-## Newly proposed and open projects
+## Newly Proposed and Open Projects

 - [Adapting Synthea for NHS Use Cases](https://nhsx.github.io/nhsx-internship-projects/synthea-nhs-use-cases/)
 - [Augmenting Text Generation in Healthcare with Knowledge Retrieval Approaches](https://nhsx.github.io/nhsx-internship-projects/text-generation-knowledge-retreival/)